 Since the start of COVID-19, many workplaces have had to move online and get used to working remotely.
 This has posed a challenge for many employees and managers alike as everyone has had to learn to navigate new work norms.
 But remote work is here to stay even after the pandemic ends, so it’s worth getting comfortable with managing remote teams.

 Whether you’re new to leading remote teams or it’s something you’ve become familiar with, there are always ways to improve your workflow and make you and your team’s jobs easier.
 For example, we encourage you to consider using task management tools, or perhaps creating a website that all employees can refer to for updates and information.
 This article will dive into more tips like these as well as some of the common challenges faced by remote teams and what you can do to better manage your remote employees.
+For even more HR tips, check out our human resource guidebook.

 Common challenges of remote work